 The good thing is that it is only a matter of getting used to the syntax.

-Rust does not have Try and Catch, but the handling of errors and null values must be done explicitly, for this Rust uses Result and Option.
+Rust does not have Try and Catch, but the handling of errors and null values must be done explicitly, and it’s not as painless as in Javascript or Python, for this Rust uses Result, Option, Unwrap, Expect and ?

 } else {